Captain-F/BiLSTM-CRF-for-Sentiment-Recognition/README.md

 #### Label:
 Unlike the accepted labels form of keras and pytorch, the dimension of labels in Bilstm-crf is 3 and the labels are in a form of [[[0]],[[1]],...], which confuses me for a litle time.
 ###### Example:
-In keras(Bilstm), we get 2 texts, whose labels are postive and negtive. (we use 0 as the label of positive and 1 as the label of negtive)
+In keras(Bilstm), we get 2 texts, whose labels are postive and negtive. (we use 0 as the label of positive and 1 as the label of negtive) <br>
 Their form: [[1,0,0],[0,1,0]] <br>
 In Bilstm-crf(keras) <br>
 Their form: [[[0]],[[1]]] <br>